serverless/dashboard/docs/glossary.md

 are handled by Serverless Console.
 All metrics, logs, and traces must match a recognized scope to be ingested into Serverless Console.

-# Serverless Runtime
+# Serverless Console Extension
-[Serverless Runtime](runtime.md) is a collection of Libraries, Extensions, and executables for instrumenting FAAS platforms.
+The [Serverless Console Extension](platform/extension.md) is a AWS Lambda extension for collecting logs, metrics, and trace data from your AWS Lambda functions.

 # Organization
 An organization is a unique tenant within the Serverless suite of